-- 72. Advance unedited versions of the concluding observations are normally given to the State party concerned before they are made available to others.
+- 77. Advance unedited versions of the concluding observations are normally given to the State party concerned before they are made available to others.
 The Human Rights Committee releases the text of its concluding observations at the end of the session.
 Those concluding observations are first transmitted to the State party once formally adopted and finalised, and are made public 12 hours thereafter.
 The concluding observations of CESCR, once formally adopted, are not made public until 6 p.m. on the final day of the session, when they are sent to the States parties concerned.
 Similarly, CAT, CERD and CMW make their concluding observations public at the end of the session.
 CAT sends the advance unedited version of the concluding observations to States parties the evening before making them public on the last Friday of the session.
 CRC concluding observations are made public on the last day of a committee session during the adoption of the session report, of which they form part.
-CEDAW sends its concluding observations to the State party as soon as possible after the session and makes them public several days later in advance unedited versions.
-Final versions in the six languages are posted on the Committee's web page when these are available. - 73.
+CEDAW has recently modified its practice and it now sends its concluding observations to the State party on the last Friday of the session and posts the advance unedited version on its web page on the following Monday.
+Final versions in the six languages are posted on the Committee's web page when these are available. - 78.
 Concluding observations have been included in the respective committee's sessional or annual reports, and all committees publish their concluding observations as separate official documents in all official languages.
 These are posted on the OHCHR website, initially in advance unedited form to allow interested parties immediate access.
 Once the translated texts are finalized, they are publicly available on the ODS.
 The concluding observations are also distributed electronically to subscribers to the treaty bodies' list serve, an electronic notification service administered by OHCHR.

-Comments by States parties on concluding observations
+2. Comments by States parties on concluding observations

-74. In accordance with specific provisions in the treaties, States parties may, if they wish, submit to the relevant committee comments on the concluding observations adopted with respect to their reports.
+79. In accordance with specific provisions in the treaties, States parties may, if they wish, submit to the relevant committee comments on the concluding observations adopted with respect to their reports.
 All treaty bodies may make any such comments received publicly available.
-Observations by States parties on concluding observations of CEDAW are circulated to the Committee members and their receipt acknowledged in an annex to the Committee's report to the General Assembly (Decision 21/II, A/54/38/Rev.1, p.
+Observations by States parties on concluding observations of CEDAW are circulated to the Committee members and their receipt acknowledged in an annex to the

+Committee's report to the General Assembly (decision 21/II, A/54/38/Rev.1, p.
 45).
-In accordance with article 9 of the Convention, comments on CERD's concluding observations are included in the Committee's annual report to the General Assembly.
+In accordance with article 9 of the Convention, comments on CERD concluding observations are included in the Committee's annual report to the General Assembly.
 Comments on the concluding observations of the Human Rights Committee and CAT are issued as official documents, and they may be referred to, but not included, in their annual reports.
 CRC similarly acknowledges comments received in its sessional and biennial reports, and may reproduce them in its biennial reports to the General Assembly upon formal request.
-CESCR makes any comments received public, as submitted, for information purposes only, as Committee documents and mentions them in its annual report (E/2005/22).
+CESCR makes any comments received public, as submitted, for information purposes only, as Committee documents and mentions them in its annual report.